dstackai/dstack/docs/tutorials/github-actions.md

 ---
-title: Trigger workflows with GitHib Actions
+title: Trigger workflows with GitHub Actions
 ---

-# Trigger workflows with GitHib Actions
+# Trigger workflows with GitHub Actions

 This tutorial demonstrates how to use GitHub Actions to trigger `dstack` workflows on commits, manually, scheduled time, or via REST API.